-I shopped around online and bought our heater from EsparParts.com.
-I also considered Snugger, a cheaper clone of the Espar, but there weren’t many reviews.
+I shopped around online and bought our heater from Heatso.com.
+I seriously considered Snugger, a less expensive version of the Espar.
+If I bought a heater now, I’d go the cheaper route since Snugger has more time in vans these days and people have had great luck with them.
 (There are occasional deals on Ebay too, from what other readers have told me.)
 Either way, you’ll save a bundle versus buying from a dealership.
 If you’re doing the install yourself, definitely buy online!

 Deciding to do the install myself was a simple process after getting quotes of $1,000-$2,000 from the brain surgeons apparently needed to do the work.
 RIPOFF ALERT.
 The install may sound intimidating, but you can do it!
 And if you screw it up, hey, vans are cheap – buy another one.
 Your loving partner will understand, right?
 If not, you can sleep in your freezing-cold van…

 Frankly, you can do this install.
 Dozens of blog readers have used my writeup to successful install a (working) Espar heater in their van.
 Grab fortune by the britches and get after it!
 (Yep, I just used britches in a sentence.)

 Why I Bought an Espar D2 Heater versus D4